 In addition to these, they also sell reusable cotton swabs, bamboo toothbrushes, and other zero waste personal care products.

-11. DENTTABS TOOTHBRUSH TABLETS
+12. DENTTABS TOOTHBRUSH TABLETS

 *Note: We have attempted to confirm policies directly with this brand but have not received any response to date